 I learned to change my routines to fit hers.
 In the mornings, the first thing I had to do was take her outside.
 I couldn’t snooze and browse Facebook/Instagram on my phone for 20 minutes anymore.
-I had to learn patience while walking around the block and waiting for her to grasp the concept of “go potty.”
+I had to learn patience while walking around the neighbourhood and waiting for her to do her business.
 I had to puppy-proof my home.
-Prim loved to chew, especially on power cords, so I had to make sure I put anything like that out of her reach.
+Prim loved to chew, especially on electrical cords, so I had to make sure I put anything like that out of her reach.

 Crazy in Love

-A little after two weeks into our life together, I went to a movie (without Prim, of course).
+A little after two weeks into our life together, I went to the cinema (without Prim, of course).
 All of the sudden, I really missed her.
 I was overcome with how much I loved her, and I couldn’t wait to get home and see her.

 Even though things were—and sometimes, still are—difficult, I couldn’t imagine my life without her.
 Prim is an outgoing, scrappy puppy who greets every human and dog with kisses.
 She struts when she walks and sleeps on my pillow next to my head every night.